How To Bounce Back From Parenting Failures

 - Learn from mistakes: Revisit mistakes and learn from them.
 Once guilt makes you aware of your mistakes, its job is done.
 Set your guilt aside and ponder deeply over each mistake.
 The valuable lessons gained will begin to clear all those internal obstacles that have prevented you from learning how not to repeat the same mistake again.

 - Move on: Heal, forgive and move on.
 The keys to knowing why you are afraid of mistakes lie deep in your unconscious mind and are imprinted in the neural pathways of your brain.
 Here’s how you can access this critical information for yourself: Recall what your parents and caregivers said and did when you made mistakes.
 Did they punish you and say harsh words that made you feel very bad about yourself?
 If they did, here are two things for you to understand — first, they did not know another way of helping you through your mistakes.
-Second, by the natural process of neural imprinting, this pattern became a part of your life-script — that mistakes are unnatural and unforgiveable.
+Second, by the natural process of neural imprinting, this pattern becomes a part of your life-script — that mistakes are unnatural and unforgiveable.
 You therefore, learnt to be afraid of failure.
-But, now that know where your fear of failure is coming from, this new understanding is healing and liberating.
+But, now that you know where your fear of failure is coming from, this new understanding is healing and liberating.
 More importantly, with this new awareness, you can now make a very conscious choice to view mistakes differently — as being normal, forgivable and valuable moments of understanding and learning.

 - Build on strengths: A mistake or failure can be so overwhelmingly distracting that it prevents you from noticing the character strengths that have stood you in good stead thus far.
 Make sure to constantly remind yourself of your strengths.
 For these will help break down the unnecessary defences that surface when you make a mistake.